gwfellows/High-Impact-Engineers.github.io/pages/about.md

 permalink: /about/
 ---

+High Impact Engineers was originally started by Jessica Wen and Sean Lawrence.
+It was founded in 2022.
+In 2024, the organisation lost funding.

-High Impact Engineers is currently volunteer-run and has no funding.
+High Impact Engineers is now completely volunteer-run and has no funding.

-You can make pull requests to this website [on GitHub](https://github.com/High-Impact-Engineers/High-Impact-Engineers.github.io).
-If you have an idea for a bigger contribution, you can start a discussion there, too.
+This website was built and is currently maintained by [Amanda Matthes](https://amanda-matthes.github.io/).
+Please help me change that by [contributing](./contribute.md) yourself!
+I would love to onboard more maintainers.
+But I am grateful for any tiny pull requests and issue.